compudemy/EC2Labs-part-two/README.md

 6. A security group is a set of firewall rules that control the traffic for your instance.
 On this page, you can add rules to allow specific traffic to reach your instance.
 You can choose existing Security Group or can define your own.
 We are going with default here as port 22 is allowed from internet and this is sufficient for connecting to this machine.

 ![image](https://user-images.githubusercontent.com/103466963/174649752-258856bc-6c0d-47c3-805c-abe1d6fada5f.png)

+7. In this step we will verify all parameters and choose the key pair to connect to this instance.

+A key pair consists of a public key that AWS stores, and a private key file that you store.
+Together, they allow you to connect to your instance securely.
+For Windows AMIs, the private key file is required to obtain the password used to log into your instance.
+For Linux AMIs, the private key file allows you to securely SSH into your instance.